Korean Drama Review by Jill, USA (No End Spoilers)

 Plays You Are My Spring

-and popular music soundtrack, a clever script, and
+amazing and always popular music soundtrack, a clever